Kiss Me Again (2010 film): Production

 The shooting of the film began on Friday 26 June 2009 in Rome, and ended on Wednesday 30 September 2009.
 Domenico Procacci, producer of the 2001 film, confirmed the presence of most of the cast of the first film (except for the role of Julia, for which Vittoria Puccini took the place of Giovanna Mezzogiorno): Stefano Accorsi, Claudio Santamaria, Sabrina Impacciatore, Pierfrancesco Field bean, Daniela Piazza, Marco Cocci and Giorgio Pasotti.
 He added that four new entries: Valeria Bruni Tedeschi, Adriano Giannini, Francesca Valtorta and Primo Reggiani.
 The role of Swabian is played by Sara Girolami.

 Giovanna Mezzogiorno refused to play again the role of Julia.
 This rejection made Muccino angry.
 He said "Giovanna you can score on the agenda that will no longer work with me", while they were starting the shoot.

+Soundtrack

+The original score featured songs from Mina, Ornella Vanoni, Doris Day and The Zombies.
+Jovanotti co-wrote with Saturinino Celani and RIccardo Onori, with the music production of Michele Canova, the original song "Baciami ancora".

+Reception

+Box office

+In its opening weekend the film grossed €3,119,351.
+In total it grossed over €9 million.